rogersnm/garden-vibe/README.md

 - **Dynamic Entry Management**: Add or remove entries for each category
 - **Real-time Leaderboard**: Automatically calculates and updates participant scores
+- **Print to PDF**: Generate professional printable results with overall winners, score breakdowns, and category details
 - **Local Storage Persistence**: All data is automatically saved to browser storage
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Detailed Breakdown**: View score breakdowns by category for each participant